Code-Institute-Submissions/https-github.com-Leah9-website_leah_ci_project1/README.md

 ## UX
 ### Project Goal
-The primary goad is to create a website to display my abilities and strengths to a prospective employer.
+The primary goad is to create a website to display my abilities and strengths to a prospective employer, get hired.

 #### User goals